Striped dolphin: Conservation

-Conservation efforts have included having ship lines take a new path to their destination such as cruise lines as well as reduced human interaction close up.
-Feeding the dolphins has also become a problem, and has led to behavioral changes.
-This has also been suggested as another reason for mortality events.

 Strandings and mortality

-The striped dolphin once thrived, numbering 127,880 before 1990.
-Since then, the population has suffered from incidental catches in fisheries.
-Mortality has been considered unsustainable, but there is a lack of data which hampers conservation efforts.

-Various cases of stranding over the years have been a cause for alarm.
-With an unfavorable conservation status and the increasing amount of debris piling in the ocean every year, striped dolphin's population is decreasing.
-37 dolphins stranded off the Spanish Mediterranean coast were suffering from dolphin morbillivirus (DMV).
-The causes of these stranding have been changing from epizootic to enzootic.
+Various cases of massive strandings over the years have been a cause for alarm.
+With an unfavorable conservation status and the increasing amount of pollution and debris piling in the ocean every year, striped dolphin's population may be decreasing in areas subject to severe human impacts.

+In the Mediterranean, the population suffered a mass mortality event in the early 1990s that drastically reduced its numbers.
+The event began in central Spain but spread through three seemingly interconnected outbreaks, eventually encompassing the entire western Mediterranean and the Tyrrhenian and Aegean Seas.
+During the event, more than 1,000 striped dolphin carcasses were collected and examined, demonstrating that the primary cause of the outbreak was a dolphin morbillivirus (DMV) infection.
+However, high concentrations of organochlorine pollutants in the dolphins' tissues were considered to have triggered the process by affecting the animals' immune response.
+In particular, extremely high concentrations of polychlorinated biphenyls (PCBs), compounds with known immunosuppressive effects, were found in the blubber, muscle, and liver of affected dolphins.
+A census conducted after the mortality event revealed that some 117,000 striped dolphins had survived, although it was estimated that the event may have reduced the population to two-thirds of its initial size.In the following two decades, successive outbreaks of morbillivirus occurred in this population and also in pilot whales, but the magnitude of the associated mortality was much lower, an effect that was associated with the progressive reduction of the load of organochlorine pollutants that the waters of the Mediterranean have experienced.

 Cetacean morbillivirus (CeMV) can be divided into six strains in cetaceans throughout the world, causing widespread mortality events in Europe, North America, and Australia.
 Studies have indicated that characteristics of CeMV may be more closely associated with disease in ruminants than carnivore species, which is representative of their evolutionary histories.
 Common disease presentation includes broncointerstitial pneumonia, encephalitis, lymphocytopenia, and increases in multinucleated cells.
 CeVM causes immunosuppression, increasing risk to secondary infection following acute resolution of clinical signs.
 Hypothesized transmission routes include via aerosol and trans-placentally.

-The unusual mortality events (UMEs) among striped dolphins suggest that parasitic diseases may be increasing in the open ocean due to anthropogenic causes.
-In addition, case reports indicate nematodes present in the brain of the striped dolphin, described as a single round and thin worm with numerous eggs in the subcortical lesions, including the optic nerve.
-It is hypothesized this worm belongs to the genus Contracaecum, the same genus which has been reported to infect the brains of sea lions.
-Caution should be employed when handling these animals due to the possibility of a serious injury if the right steps are not taken in order to ensure both human and animal safety.